-4.1.7 Enterprise-level Youth Protection audit.
+4.2.7 Enterprise-Level Youth Protection Audit.
 Head Joint Support Services Division (HJSSD) must ensure that enterprise-level youth protection audits are conducted in accordance with Defence WHSMS Audit Policy, applying the following direction:

 - a.
-JSSD audits.
-As a minimum, desk-top audits must be conducted to confirm that the Defence Youth Protection Management System (DYPMS) complies with the CCSF and Group/Service documentation complies with the Defence DYPMS.
-Ongoing verification of compliance must be maintained through DYPMS review (refer Section 1 Chapter 2) and risk-based desk-top audits - b.
-Other internal audits.
-Audits by other Defence agencies should be coordinated and conducted as appropriate, or as directed by the Enterprise Business Committee (EBC).
+JSSD Audits.
+At a minimum, desk-top audits must be conducted to confirm that the Defence Youth Protection Management System (DYPMS) complies with the CCSF and Group/Service documentation complies with the Defence DYPMS.
+Ongoing verification of compliance must be maintained through DYPMS review (see Section 1, Chapter 2) and risk-based desk-top audits - b.
+Other Internal Audits.
+Audits by other Defence agencies1 should be coordinated and conducted as appropriate or as directed by the Enterprise Business Committee (EBC).